 Salt marshes are coastal wetlands rich in marine life.
 They are sometimes called tidal marshes, because they occur in the zone between low and high tides.
+Tidal marshes are floral based natural communities generally characterized as expanses of grasses, rushes and sedges along coastlines of low wave energy and river mouths.
 Salt marsh plants cannot grow where waves are strong, but they thrive along low-energy coasts.
 They also occur in areas called estuaries, where freshwater from the land mixes with sea water.
 A distinctive feature of salt marshes is the color - the plants are various shades of gray, brown and green.

 Salt marshes are important for many reasons.
 Hidden within the tangle of salt marsh plants are animals in various stages of life.
 Animals can hide from predators in marsh vegetation, because the shallow brackish area physically excludes larger fish.
-Many of Florida's popular marine fisheries species spend the early part of their lives protected in salt marshes.
+Tidal marshes are also extremely important because of their storm buffering capacity and their pollutant filtering actions.
+The dense roots and stems hold the unstabilized soils together, reducing the impacts of storm surge.
+The plants, animals, and soils filter, absorb, and neutralize many pollutants before they can reach adjacent marine and estuarine communities.

 Florida's Salt Marshes

 Salt marshes form along the margins of many north Florida estuaries.
 Gulf coast salt marshes occur along low energy shorelines, at the mouth of rivers, and in bays, bayous and sounds.
 The Panhandle region west of Apalachicola Bay consists mainly of estuaries with few salt marshes.
-However, from Apalachicola Bay south to Tampa Bay, salt marshes are the main form of coastal vegetation.
+However, from Apalachicola Bay south to Tampa Bay, salt marshes are the dominant habitat.
 The coastal area known as Big Bend has the greatest salt marsh acreage in Florida, extending from Apalachicola Bay to Cedar Key.
 South of Cedar Key salt marshes begin to be replaced by mangroves as the predominant intertidal plants.
 On the Atlantic Coast, salt marshes occur from Daytona Beach northward.

 Salt Marsh Losses in Florida